 When the missionaries came to Africa they had the Bible and we had the land.
 They said "Let us pray."
 We closed our eyes.
 When we opened them we had the Bible and they had the land.
 [Bishop Desmond Tutu]

-Below are some works by the Bible scholar Bart D. Ehrman singled out.
-He shares recent, updated Bible knowledge far and wide.
-One result could well be a more correct theology at last.
-Who knows?
+Below are some works by the Bible scholar Bart D. Ehrman.
+He shares recent, updated Bible knowledge on a large scale.

 Ehrman, Bart D. Forged: Writing in the Name of God: Why the Bible's Authors Are Not Who We Think They Are.
 New York: HarperCollins, 2011.